Three words: Snickers Ice Cream. Happy Birthday to me!

 - Add coconut milk to a saucepan over medium heat.
 Add sugar, stir and bring to a simmer.
 Continue whisking for 1-2 minutes.

-- Remove mixture from heat and stir in the vanilla extract and pinch xanthan gum.
+- Remove mixture from heat and stir in the vanilla extract and xanthan gum.
 Whisk to combine.

 - Transfer to a glass bowl and refrigerate until cooled.
 I left mine in the refrigerator for 6-8 hours and covered it with plastic wrap once it was no longer steaming hot.